Hastings, Michigan

 Hastings (/ˈheɪstɪŋs/ HAY-stings) is a city in the U.S. state of Michigan.
 It is the county seat of Barry County, as well as the county's only city.
 The population was 7,514 at the 2020 census.
 The city borders Hastings Charter Township on the north, east, and south, and Rutland Charter Township on the west.

 History

 In 1836 three entrepreneurs named Dibble, Kingsbury and Kendall bought 480 acre along the Thornapple River from Detroit banker Eurotas P. Hastings.
 The three platted the area into lots, and soon a small community arose.
-In 1843, the state legislature designated Hastings as the County Seat of Barry County.
+In 1843, the state legislature designated Hastings as the county seat of Barry County.
 The first paper, the Barry County Pioneer, began publishing in 1851, and a second paper, the Republican Banner, began in 1856.
 The latter publication, a weekly paper published on Thursdays, continues to be published as the Hastings Banner.

 Hastings was incorporated as a village in 1855, with a population of around 300, and on March 11, 1871, Hastings officially became a city.
 The Barry County Courthouse, which is still in use today, was built in 1893.
-The city grew slowly, reaching 6,500 people in 1960 and remaining nearly flat through 1990.
+The city grew slowly, reaching 6,500 people in 1960 and with nearly flat growth through 1990.